 Read the rest of the story in today’s Suburban.
 It also appeared on page A6 of the City print edition.

-Joseph Pugliese, the owner of democratique.ca, has been waiting for information about which guests attended the 2012 Canada day, Fête St Jean and 100th anniversary festivities for a year and a half.
+Joseph Pugliese, the owner of democratique.ca, waited for information about which guests attended the 2012 Canada day, Fête St Jean and 100th anniversary festivities for a year and a half.

-An article about this appeared in yesterday’s Suburban.
+Information about this event also appeared in yesterday’s Suburban.